-The Chair thanked the Cabinet Member for Community Development (Housing) for the helpful replies provided to answer questions and concerns, and to encourage dialogue.
+The Chair thanked the Cabinet Member for Community Development (Housing) for the helpful replies provided to answer questions and concerns and to encourage dialogue.
 The Officer was also thanked for providing support and understanding.

 The arrangement of a meeting on 14th February led by Economy and Development Committee was welcomed.
-Members of all committees were invited to attend.
+Members of all committees are invited to attend.

-It was concluded that the Committee was satisfied with the answers given.
-The remaining issues of interaction between Select Committees, their recommendations and feeding them through to Cabinet were considered.
-It was suggested that Co-Ordinating Board should address these matters.
+It was concluded that the Committee were satisfied with the answers given.
+The remaining issues of the interaction between Select Committees, their recommendations and feeding them through to Cabinet were considered.
+It was suggested that Co-ordinating Board should address the matters.